Toyota Hilux: 2011 facelift

 On 13 July 2011, Toyota announced that the Hilux would receive a facelift, including a redesigned front end (front grille similar to IMV-based Innova and Fortuner) and other external styling changes, changes to the interior and a new turbocharged diesel engine rated at 144 hp and 253 lbft of torque, as well as lower fuel consumption compared to the previous model.
-This update was initially launched in Thailand.
+This update was initially launched in Thailand and later in Australia called as Toyota IMV Project.

-2012 Hilux Vigo Champ
+Hilux Vigo Champ

-The Hilux Vigo "Champ" was introduced in Thailand in August 2012 as a significant "minor change" with a new front design and a revamped interior to reinforce perceived luxury.
+The Hilux Vigo Champ was introduced in Thailand in August 2012 as a significant "minor change" with a new front design and a revamped interior to reinforce perceived luxury.
 The front was redesigned from the A pillar forwards.
 With the exception of the doors, roof and tailgate, everything else was new: new guards, new headlights, new bumper, new bonnet, new three-bar grille, new taillights, a new rear bumper and new badges.
 There were also new mirrors and new alloy wheel designs.
-The interior features a new upper dashboard design with a new horizontal center instrument cluster.
+The interior features a new upper dashboard design with a new horizontal centre instrument cluster.
 Perceived quality was improved through the adoption of uniformly darker finishes with greater colour consistency throughout the interior.
 The high-end Double Cab version now came with a DVD player, rear camera and Bluetooth functionality.

 This minor update upgraded the emission standard to Euro 4, updated the four-speed automatic transmission to five-speed, upgraded power rating of the 3.0-litre model from 122 to 128 kW, increased torque from 343 to 360 Nm for the five-speed automatic transmission, and the Smart Cab Prerunner 4×2 was introduced with automatic transmission.
-Other changes included a more efficient fuel injection system and the addition of a center headrest on the rear double cab seat.
+Other changes included a more efficient fuel injection system and the addition of a centre headrest on the rear double cab seat.

 The Vigo Champ CNG included the 2.7-litre 2TR-FE bi-fuel engine that could run on compressed natural gas (CNG).

 Safety

-The Hilux in its most basic Latin American configuration with 3 airbags received 5 stars for adult occupants and 5 stars for infants from Latin NCAP in 2015.